stoplightio/spectral/README.md

 ## 🏁 Help Others Utilize Spectral

-If you're using Spectral for an interesting use case, [contact Stoplight](mailto:growth@stoplight.io) for a case study. 🎉
+If you're using Spectral for an interesting use case, create an issue with details on how you're using it.
+We'll add it to a list here.
+Spread the goodness 🎉

 ## 👏 Contributing